 In terms of breathability, this isn’t the top performer on our list, but its nylon-spandex-polyester combo fabric is high enough wicking to shed most of your sweat relatively quickly.

-The Maia is available in sizes up to 44DD.
+Maia bras are available in sizes up to 44DD.
 The sizing, however, leans toward the smaller side, so make sure you shoot a size up when buying online.
-The recent updates to this model have thinned down the strap, made the bands slimmer, and have positioned the hooks closer together, all of which makes it less suitable for full-figured, bustier women.
+The recent updates to this model have thinned down the strap, made the bands slimmer, and have positioned the hooks closer together, all of which makes it less suitable for full-figured, bustier ladies.

 Bottom-Line: The Brooks Maia provides great support and is wonderfully well-designed.
 It’s also a full-coverage kinda undergarment that you can easily wear as outerwear without feeling overly exposed.